Hellmann's and Best Foods: History

-In 1903, Richard Hellmann (1876–1971) emigrated from Vetschau, Germany, to New York City, where in August 1904 he married Margaret Vossberg, whose parents owned a delicatessen.
-In mid-1905, he opened his own delicatessen at 490 Columbus Avenue, where he developed his first ready-made mayonnaise, dished out in small amounts to customers.
+In 1903, Richard Reinhold Hellman (1876–1971) emigrated from Vetschau, Germany, to New York City, US where in August 1904 he married Margaret Vossberg, whose parents owned a delicatessen.
+In mid-1905, he opened his own delicatessen at 490 Columbus Avenue, where he developed his first ready-made mayonnaise, which he dished out in small portions to customers.
 It became so popular that he began selling it in bulk to other stores, constantly improving the recipe to make it avoid spoilage longer.

 In 1913, after continued success, he built a factory to produce his mayonnaise in even greater quantities, and began selling it on September 1 under the name Hellmann's Blue Ribbon Mayonnaise, seeing sales greatly increase after switching from hotel-size large stone jars to customer-size clear glass jars that could be reused for home canning after selling them a rubber ring for 1 penny.
 In May 1914, he simplified the label from three ribbons to a single blue ribbon, and trademarked it along with the name "Blue Ribbon Mayonnaise".
 In 1915, he sold his store and opened a small mayonnaise factory at 120 Lawrence Street (now West 126th) in Manhattan; by the end of the year, he had a larger factory at 495/497 Steinway Street in Long Island City.
 In February 1916, the company was incorporated as Richard Hellmann, Inc., after which he briefly tried other products, such as horseradish and pumpernickel bread, before deciding to concentrate on mayonnaise and expand distribution outside the New York area.
 In November 1919, he licensed John Behrmann to make the mayonnaise in Chicago.

-In 1920, the New York Tribune asked three chefs to rate commercial salad dressing brands, and they voted Hellmann's mayonnaise the best, noting that it had more oil (85%) than any other salad dressing they tested.
-This helped to boost sales.

-On July 29, 1920, Hellmann became a U.S. citizen; later that year, Margaret Hellmann died, and on May 11, 1922, he married second wife Nina Maxwell, daughter of Mr. and Mrs. William J. Maxwell.
+On July 29, 1920, Hellman became a U.S. citizen; later that year, Margaret Hellmann died, and on May 11, 1922, he married second wife Nina Maxwell, daughter of Mr. and Mrs. William J. Maxwell.

 In 1922, after sales of the mayonnaise were launched in Toronto, Ontario, Hellmann began building a larger (5-story) factory at 34-08 Northern Boulevard in Long Island City.
-While honeymooning in San Francisco, California, Hellmann decided to open a plant there too, setting up an office and soliciting salesmen.
-In 1922 the Hellmann's mayonnaise cookbook was published by Behrman in Chicago.
+While honeymooning in San Francisco, California, Hellmann decided to open a plant there as well, setting up an office and recruiting salesmen.
+In 1922, the Hellmann's mayonnaise cookbook was published by Behrman in Chicago.